matrix-org/matrix-spec-proposals/proposals/3882-login-token-request.md

 `POST /_matrix/client/v1/login/get_token`

-The client should send an empty JSON body for the `POST` request.
+The client should send an empty JSON object for the body of the `POST` request (apart from the `auth` property used in user-interactive authentication).

 As detailed in the security selection below, this new endpoint should be protected by user interactive authentication (UIA) as detailed in the existing